nickanderson/nickanderson.github.io/content/post/how-i-org-in-2023/index.md

 +++
 title = "How I org in 2023"
 date = 2023-03-25
-tags = ["org-mode"]
-draft = false
-author = "Nick Anderson"
+tags = ["org-mode", "org-roam", "pkm"] draft = false author = "Nick Anderson"
 +++

 I've been pretty much living in `org-mode` for 6 or 7 years now[^fn:1].
+It's my exocortex, second brain, and personal knowledge management system.
 The features and tools I use as well as how I organize my files has changed quite a bit over this period of time and I thought it would be nice give myself (and anyone else who cares) a reference of what it was like in 2023 so here it is.

 As of Sunday, March 26, 2023
  I have `3551` org files in my ~/org directory.
 Most of these (`2534`) are _time-series_ or _daily_ files.
 My personal journal (under `~/org/journal`), my daily work logs, and recurring meetings (under `~/org/roam/daily`).
 Not all of those files actually live there, I symlink some directories in to place.
 I don't often do this sort of setup, and it's a bit of a mess.
 I hope I wrangle it into something more easily reproducible some day.